 If you are interested further information is posted on the CRAG website: www.cragnorthwales.wordpress.com

 Fieldwork was suspended due to the pandemic restrictions

 Fieldwork Activities in 2019

-The Poulton Project will be offering the opportunity for members of Chester Archaeological Society to excavate on an extensive Iron Age and Romano-British landscape from Monday 17th – Friday 28th June.
-The working day will be from 10am-4pm Monday-Friday.
-All places must be requested in advance by contacting the fieldwork co-ordinator, Kevin Cootes at firstname.lastname@example.org The minimum attendance is one week.
-All tools and tea/coffee making facilities are provided.
-All pertinent information will be provided before arrival.
+The Poulton Project offered the opportunity for members of Chester Archaeological Society to excavate on an extensive Iron Age and Romano-British landscape between Monday 17th – Friday 28th June.

 Fieldwork Activities in 2016 and 2017